heronimus/guide-jenkins-cicd/README.md

     docker run -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home -d --name future-jenkins jenkins/jenkins:lts

-Open Firewall, port 8080 for jenkins web-ui, and port 50000 for node connector.
+Open Firewall on your machine, port 8080 for jenkins web-ui, and port 50000 for node connector.

     firewall-cmd --add-port=8080/tcp --permanent
     firewall-cmd --add-port=50000/tcp --permanent
     firewall-cmd --reload

-The Jenkins will open at your port 8080!
+The Jenkins will open at port 8080! try to open that!

 ** Additional info about Jenkins docker: https://github.com/jenkinsci/docker/blob/master/README.md

 ------
 ## Jenkins Web-UI Setup

-- Jenkins will need you to enter initial password, initial password is located at`/var/jenkins_home/secrets/initialAdminPassword` inside container, to show the password use `docker exec`.
+- Jenkins will need you to enter initial password, initial password is located at`/var/jenkins_home/secrets/initialAdminPassword` inside the container, to show the password use `docker exec`.

       docker exec future-jenkins cat /var/jenkins_home/secrets/initialAdminPassword

-  Initial password will show, copy and enter password to Jenkins UI.
+  Initial password will show, copy and enter password to Jenkins Web-UI.

-- Jenkins-UI will try to install sugested plugin, wait until all plugin installed.
+- Jenkins will try to install sugested plugin, wait until all plugin installed.
-- Enter user credential for admin
+- Enter user credential for admin.
 - Done, your Jenkins is up & running now!
-Try to open at your local port 8080.
+Try to go around in the Jenkins.

-## Add your Docker-VM to Jenkins
+## Add New Node (Docker-VM) to Jenkins
+*** This part only applicable if you have another VM/Instance for running Docker, it's fine to skip this.

-You'll need to execute anything about your deployment (docker) on Docker-VM not on your Jenkins-VM/Container, so we will link your Docker-VM to Jenkins VM.
+We will execute anything about the docker deployment on Docker-VM (seperate VM) not on Jenkins-VM/Container, so we will link Docker-VM to the Jenkins-VM.

 #### Run command below on your **Docker-VM** node, not on Jenkins-VM.
 - Before start, Jenkins will need your nodes agent to have Java, to install that open your **Docker-VM** then install Java.